Johnny Mize: Legacy

 Upon Mize's death, Ralph Kiner described him as "kind of an irascible guy" on the field, but "a very affable guy and a great storyteller" off the field.
 Mize's batting statistics were overshadowed by those of bigger stars of his era such as Ted Williams, Joe DiMaggio, Stan Musial, and Jackie Robinson.
 Mize's lifetime on-base percentage of .397 has become more appreciated in the light of sabermetric analysis.

 In 2013, the Bob Feller Act of Valor Award honored Mize as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.

-In January 2014, the Cardinals announced Mize among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame Museum for the inaugural class of 2014.
+In January 2014, the Cardinals announced Mize among 22 former players and personnel to be inducted into the St. Louis Cardinals Hall of Fame and Museum for the inaugural class of 2014.
 The Johnny Mize Baseball Museum is located at Piedmont College.
 The college also honors the slugger with the Johnny Mize Athletic Center, a sports complex that houses the school's basketball arena.